abh2050/llama-2_fine_tune_AWS_deploy/README.md

 docker run -d --name llama2-service -p 8000:8000 your-registry/llama2-inference:latest
 ```

-## 📄 License

-MIT License - see LICENSE file for details.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

 ## Support

 For issues and questions, please open a GitHub issue or contact the maintainers.